If you are an international student then you probably already have an English language

 Not taking the assessment means that you are declaring that your competency with the English language is at the same level as a native speaker and you are relinquishing your right to any additional English language support throughout your studies.

 What if I fail the assessment?

 It is impossible to fail the assessment because there is no pass or fail.
 Everyone who takes the assessment will instead be provided with scores for each section which help us to recommend support tailored to what your strengths and weaknesses are.

 Do I get a score from the assessment?

-Yes, the assessment consists of 4 sections (speaking, writing, listening, and language and style), and you will be provided with a score for each section.
+Yes, the assessment consists of 2 sections (a writing section and a language and style section), and you will be provided with a score for each section.

 How long is the assessment?

-The assessment is 75 minutes long which consists of the following sections: speaking (10 mins), writing (25 mins), listening (20 mins), language and style (20 mins).
+The assessment is 45 minutes long which consists of the following sections: writing (25 mins) and language and style (20 mins).

 How should I prepare for the assessment?